wsadev01/c2fa/README.md

 c2fa --import /your/export.csv --issuer (AEGIS | GOOGLE) --gpg-id example@domain.com
 ```

-> ![WARNING]
+> ![IMPORTANT]
 > Every secret is stored as an individual file with it's name as identifier.
-Also, all of this will be erased since i've did the readme then everything changed, i am fast-prototyped minded (sadly)
+Also, all of this will be erased since i've did the readme then everything changed, i am fast-prototyped minded (sadly).

 ## 3. To-do
 ### 3.1 Security (Priority 1)